 On-the-go fix: Slip on a UV-tracking wristband (like Sunburn Alert UV Wristbands) to prevent a sunburn in the first place.
 How it works: When you apply SPF to your skin, make sure to rub it onto the wristband too.
 The band will change to a bright red shade when it’s time to reapply your sunscreen (around one to two hours after your first application of SPF).

 Worried about slipping into a pair of shorts, a skirt or even a bathing suit on a hot day because you’re scared of causing chub-rub or aggravating already chafed skin?
 Nipple cream to the rescue!
-According to dermatologist Debra Jaliman, M.D., many nipple creams (like Lansinoh, $8.12, Amazon) are made with lanolin, an emollient that soothes sensitive skin post-breastfeeding.
+According to dermatologist Debra Jaliman, M.D., many nipple creams (like Lansinoh, Buy on Amazon, $7.72) are made with lanolin, an emollient that soothes sensitive skin post-breastfeeding.
 Simply rubbing a dime-size amount of the cream onto the inside of thighs before getting dressed can work just as well to heal and repair irritation and protect skin from the friction that causes it.

 On-the-go fix: Place the cream in your bag to reapply if needed throughout the day.

 Erase tan lines.